bjornmeansbear/lectureScripts/WhatIsSGD.md

 - Nature curbs excess from within.
 - Nature taps the power of limits.

-Biomimicry's tenants don't imply a style, or an aesthetic, but they do give us criteria to judge formal fitness from.
+Biomimicry's tenants don't imply a style, or an aesthetic, but they do give us yet more useful criteria to judge formal fitness from.

-Sustainable aesthetics visualize good ethics
+## Sustainable aesthetics visualize good ethics

-Designers as sustainabilitists = designers as good human beings.

 > “There is a central quality which is the root criterion of life and spirit in a man, a town, a building, or a wilderness.
 This quality is objective and precise, but it cannot be named.
 It is never twice the same, because it always takes its shape from the particular place in which it occurs.”
 > — Christopher Alexander